 These Chicken Flautas are filled with chicken, salsa, and cheese and baked in the oven until crispy.
 Your whole family will love this easy, delicious recipe.

 These Chicken Flautas are a staple at my house.
 Not only do I make them for dinner, but I also make batches and store them in the fridge for quick after school snacks.
 They are so easy to make and more substantial than some of the other snacks my kids might reach for in the pantry.
 Flautas are also a great game day food.
 You don’t need utensils to eat them and they aren’t messy.

-This recipe reminds me of the Chicken Flautas you can buy pre-packaged at Costco.
-They are convenient to purchase already made, but there are some advantages to making your own at home.
-First, making your own are definitely a healthier option.
-These Easy Chicken Flautas are baked, not fried.
-You can also use a variety of tortillas if you are trying to cut back on calories or have a gluten allergy.
+This recipe reminds me of the Costco Chicken Flautas.
+While those store-bought versions are convenient to purchase already made, there are some advantages to making your own at home.
+First, making your own is definitely the healthier option.
+We bake our flautas instead of frying them.
 Corn tortillas, whole wheat tortillas, and low carb tortillas can all be used in this recipe.
 Second, making your own at home is more economical.
-The last time I looked at my Costco, a package of 16 flautas cost $9.49.
-You can make a lot of flautas at home for that amount!
+The last time I looked at my area Costco, a package of 16 flautas cost $9.49.
+You can make a lot of these Chicken Flautas at home for that amount.

 More Easy Mexican Recipes

 We have some other EASY Mexican recipes that I would highly recommend if you like our Easy Chicken Flautas.
 I use our Restaurant Style Refried Beans and our Restaurant Style Mexcian Rice for side dishes every time I make Mexican food at home.
 We honestly never make a Mexican dish without these two sides anymore.
 Some of my other favorite Mexican dishes are our Carne Asada Burritos and our Honey Lime Chicken Enchiladas.